 Traditional decomposition models may have to be reconsidered, according to an ambitious new series of studies by a team of researchers at the famed “Body Farm.”

-Here’s what you might have missed over the weekend, and what you’ll want to know to get you through your work week.
+Here’s the forensic news you might have missed over the weekend, and what you’ll want to know to get you through your work week.